BNN-UPC/ignnition/docs_rst/quick_tutorial.rst

 ===========================

-First of all, if you have not intstalled *IGNNITION* yet, please go to the :doc:`installation guide <./installation>` to quickly install it with PyPI.
+First of all, if you have not intstalled *IGNNITION* yet, please go to the :ref:`installation guide <installation>` to quickly install it with PyPI.

 In this tutorial we will learn how to solve the shortest path using a